dbjpanda/kb-elementor/README.md

 # Note
-As of 8th Aug 2019, we refactored this "table of contents for Elementor" plugin from "KB Elementor" to [TOC Pack](https://dbjpanda.me/apps/tocpack).
+As of 8th Aug 2019, we refactored this "table of contents for Elementor" plugin from [KB Elementor](https://en-gb.wordpress.org/plugins/kb-elementor) to [TOC Pack](https://dbjpanda.me/apps/tocpack).
 Afterwards it will be available as a premium plugin with premium supports.
-You can download TOC pack from [here](https://dbjpanda.me/apps/tocpack) donating small amount of money.
+You can download TOC pack from [here](https://dbjpanda.me/apps/tocpack) donating very small amount of money.